 Teething typically starts between 4-10 months old.
 Once your baby’s teeth have come through the gums, brush them with plain water and a soft bristled toothbrush twice daily.
-It may be tempting to let your baby chew on the toothbrush, but loose bristles can be a choking hazard, so be sure to put it away upright to store in between brushing.
+It's tempting to let your baby chew on the toothbrush, but loose bristles are a choking hazard, so be sure to put it away upright to store in between brushing.

 Parents are encouraged to bring their children in for their first visit by their first birthday.
-Your Indianapolis dentists are a part of your overall healthcare strategy and can teach you how to care for your infant’s teeth, talk to you about thumb sucking or pacifier use, and discuss how to prevent accidents that could damage teeth.
+We're a part of your overall healthcare strategy and will teach you how to care for your infant’s teeth, talk to you about thumb sucking or pacifier use, and discuss how to prevent accidents that could damage teeth.

-Babies will become accustomed to brushing as part of their normal routine, which will make it easier to maintain for a lifetime.
+Babies will become accustomed to brushing as part of their normal routine, which makes it easier to maintain for a lifetime.